mipops/dvrescue/docs/_sections/cleaning_maintenance.md

 <img alt="DV head cleaning tape" src="{{ site.baseurl }}/images/head_cleaning_tape.png">

 Tape cleaning cassettes using a white or green long-fiber paper material named Pellon is the easiest way to clean DV decks and works well for light/regular cleaning.
 For a heavily contaminated or dirty deck, you’ll want to manually clean it with the supplied listed above.
 A/V archivists are still a divided on the use of cleaning tapes.
-In general, as long as the tapes are only used once (beginning to end) and only as instructed, there shouldn’t be a problem.
+In general, as long as the cleaning tapes are only used once (beginning to end) and only as instructed, there shouldn’t be a problem.
 However, once a cleaning tape has passed along the heads, the dirt/debris it collects can damage the tape heads if it is run through the deck again.

+We reccomend using a cleaning tape for DV and Digital8 camcorders because they are more difficult to deassemble/reassemble.
+Cleaning tapes can be purchased on Amazon and through some AV retailers.

-For detailed instructions and training videos on cleaning decks, please see the “Deck Inspection & Cleaning” section.
+For detailed instructions and training videos on cleaning decks, please see the “Deck Inspection & Cleaning” section (coming soon).

 ## Repair supplies